 - To help you identify your strengths and weaknesses when communicating a subject as complex as your research, in a clear and concise manner.

-- Your video can be added to your online profile and shared with people interested in your work.
+- The video of your presentation can be added to your online profile and shared with people interested in your work.

 - Last but not least, you might win a prize!

 The European Commission supports the EUI through the European Union budget.
 This website reflects only the views of the author(s), the Commission cannot be held responsible for any use which may be made of the information contained therein.